WCRP-CMIP/CMIP6_CVs/.github/Institution_registration_template.md

+** Note: registered content can be updated after 31st January 2021, but these changes may not be reflected by the CMIP6 citation service, see http://bit.ly/CMIP6_Citation_Search **

 To register (or edit) information about your institution, please title your issue "institution_id registration of [acronym for your institution]" and  provide the following information:

 'institution_id'  -- a short acronym suitable for search interfaces and sub-directory names (should limit the characters used to the following set: a-z, A-Z, 0-9, and "-")